Juniper/contrail-infra-doc/source/rfc/ci-development-workflow.rst

 Commit message style guide
 --------------------------

-|  The commit summary/title line should bo no longer than 50 characters and contain precise information about which repo elements has been changed, to the extent possible.
+|  The commit summary/title line should be no longer than 50 characters and contain precise information about which repo elements has been changed, to the extent possible.
 |  There should be a blank line after the summary.
 |  The description text after the blank line should be wrapped at 72 characters at most.
 |  The description should explain the rationale behind the change introduced in this commit (i.e. why do we need this change).
+|  The description should also include corresponding Jira ticket ID (i.e. ``Closes-Jira-Bug: JD-xxx`` or ``Partial-Jira-bug: JCB-xxx``).
+Otherwise, commit will automatically and instantly get ``Code-Review -2`` vote.

 Approval workflow for CI projects hosted on Gerrit
 --------------------------------------------------